KlfJoat/gandi.net-dns-dynamic/README.md

 * It will create or update A or AAAA records for a subdomain under a domain you have registered at Gandi.Net.

 ## Why Does This Do?
 I got a renewal notice for DynDNS.com and noticed that the cost had shot up precipitously.
 I thought there had to be a better way.
 I went searching at my registrar, Gandi.Net, and saw that [they had an example of how to do this](https://github.com/Gandi/api-examples/blob/master/bash/livedns/mywanip.sh), using an older API.
-So I created a new version based on that with [their new (beta) API](https://api.gandi.net/docs/livedns/).
+So I created a new version based on that with [their v5 API](https://api.gandi.net/docs/livedns/).

 ## How Does This Do?
 * Installs a `systemd` user timer and user service.